claresudbery/painstorming-tools/windsurf-safari-assistant/windsurf-safari-01/CascadeProjects/windsurf-project/project_spec.md

 - Case-sensitive/insensitive matching
 - Clean table output with totals and per-file breakdown

-## Frontend Choice
+## Frontend Technology
-**Selected**: Streamlit web interface for easy file uploads and interactive results display.
+We selected [Streamlit web interface](front_end_alternatives.md#option-1-streamlit-recommended-for-mvp) for easy file uploads and interactive results display.

 See [frontend alternatives](front_end_alternatives.md) for comparison of other options considered.